4 Crucial Things to Know to Get Google AdSense Approval

 - If an image requires you to buy it before usage, do so or forgo it.
 Do not use the comp or preview version.

-- All screenshots, trailers, excerpts of games, movies, performances, etc, belong to their respective content creators.
-Most content creators tolerate the use of such material in reviews and write-ups because they practice a policy of let’s-not-antagonise audiences-and-fans.
-That said, they still have the legal right to demand for their materials to be removed from your website.
-As precautions, be prepared to do so and always attribute ownership clearly.
+All screenshots, trailers, and excerpts of games, movies, and performances, etc, belong to their respective content creators.
+Most content creators tolerate the use of such material in reviews and write-ups because they practice a policy of let's-not-antagonise audiences-and-fans.
+That said, they still have the legal right to demand for their materials to be removed from your website, should they want to.
+As a precaution, be prepared to do so and always attribute ownership clearly.
 Do not foolishly rely on examples of other people getting away with it too, always assume that you wouldn’t.
-In short, do not ever give Google AdSense a reason to frown on your content.
+In short, do not ever give Google AdSense a reason to frown on your legitimacy.

 - Naturally, you are really going to worry Google AdSense if every page of your site is using some sort of copyrighted material standing on the Fair Use doctrine.
 Avoid that.